 Our major research facilities are extensive.
 Dr. Mark Mashuta manages the x-ray crystallography facility which includes two small-molecule diffractometers and a Macromolecular system.
 Dr. Neal Stolowich manages our Nuclear Magnetic Resonance (NMR) instrumentation.
 These include one new NMR spectrometer (9.4 Tesla, 400 MHz), and two spectrometers operating at 11.7 T (500 MHz).
 One of these 500 MHz spectrometers will soon be replaced with a 16.4 T, 700 MHz system.
 In addition, we have a shared facility with the Brown Cancer Center that houses an 18.8 T, 800 MHz spectrometer.
 Dr. Bogdan Bogdanov manages the CREAM Mass Spectrometry facility, which include a Fourier Transform-Ion Cyclotron Resonance-Mass Spectrometer (FT-ICR-MS) and an Inductively Coupled Plasma Mass Spectrometer (ICP-MS).
 The department also operates a Matrix-Assisted Laser Desorption Ionization-Time-of-Flight Mass Spectrometer (MALDI-TOF).

-Finally I should mention one of the high lights of every year.
-The Chemistry Graduate Student Association annually hosts an outstanding chemist to the department and organizes events for the Distinguished Lecture Series, known informally as the Derby Lectures.
+An annual highlight is the Chemistry Graduate Student Association Distinguished Lecture Series.
+An outstanding chemist (many times a Nobel Laureate) is invited to the department; several events are organized for the Distinguished Lecture Series, known informally as the Derby Lectures.
 These lectures have acquired some cachet in the Chemistry community and contribute to departmental esprit de corps.